Chapter 19: The Tragedy at Ong Thanh 062025

 The Americans arrived at Triet’s base camp before Triet's

-conscripts had time to get there.
-A fire fight broke out between the
+conscripts could arrive.
+A firefight broke out between the Americans and

-arriving from the foiled ambush site.
-They had no time to man their
+foiled ambush site.
+They had no time to man their fortified bunkers.

 Triet's men had no opportunity to choose their ground and quickly

-broke and run under the withering fire placed on them by the Americans.
+broke and ran under the withering fire placed on them by the Americans.

-Terry called down from his bubble helicopter and ordered Clark and Kasik
+called down from his bubble helicopter and ordered Clark and Kasik to

-to withdraw for the day.
-I believe Terry planned on having the enemy
+withdraw for the day.
+I believe Terry planned on having the enemy base

-base camp bombed later.
-I don’t know whether that happened or not.
-Not a
+camp bombed later.
+I don't know whether that happened.
+Not a single one

-single one of Clark and Kasik's men was killed, due largely to their
+of Clark and Kasik's men was killed, due mainly to their bold and

-bold and decisive initiatives, but also because they made a "last
+decisive initiatives, but also because they made a "last-minute" course

-minute" course change, which had put a kink in Triet's plans.
-Triet's
+change, which had put a kink in Triet's plans.
+Triet's troops had been

-troops had been put in too much of a rush.
-To make matters worse, they
+put in too much of a rush.
+To make matters worse, they were tired and

-were tired and weak from hunger.
-They could not respond as fast as they
+weak from hunger.
+They could not respond as fast as they usually would

 This happenstance created a very successful morning for the Black